 The unit itself is sturdily built, giving you plenty of reassurance that it will put up with a hectic touring schedule.
 A built-in looper and tuner offer extra functionality and you can plug in up to four expression pedals to modulate any parameter you like.
 Add in the wealth of connections on the back and you’ve got one of the most complete multi-effects pedals out there.

 The Chinese brand Mooer has slowly but surely built itself a reputation for hitting the sweet spot between price and performance.
-What began as a brand offering low-cost versions of existing big name pedals has grown to them now being considered a genuine contender at the low-to-mid range.
+What began as a brand offering low-cost versions of existing big-name pedals has grown to them now being considered a genuine contender in the low-to-mid range.

 The Mooer GE200 is a great example, offering a selection of effects, models and tools that wouldn't look (or sound) out of place on a unit far higher up the effects food chain.
 The 70 included effects all sound great, and we particularly liked the ability to load your own impulse responses to fine-tune your speaker outputs.
 Very capable, and definitely worth your attention.

-The HX Stomp contains 300 effects, including the Helix, M Series and legacy Line 6 patches, as well as the amp, cab and mic options of the full-fat Helix.
-It even supports loading impulse responses, so if you have modelled your own amps, or purchased commercial IRs, they can be loaded as well.
+The HX Stomp contains over 190 effects, including the Helix, M Series and legacy Line 6 patches, as well as the amp, cab and mic options of the full-fat Helix.
+It supports loading of impulse responses, too, so if you've modelled your own amps, or purchased commercial IRs from somewhere else, they can be loaded into the pedal too.

 Cramming not only the sounds of those units, but also a full-colour screen into a unit the size of the HX Stomp is certainly impressive and no mean feat.
 With MIDI in and out, there’s clearly been some consideration for those that want to incorporate the HX Stomp into a rig controlled by a pedal switcher.
 In that context, it’s easy to see the attraction.